kunni4171/Euphoria/README.md

 WOC 2021 || MULTIPROCESSING TECHNERDS

-This website will provide the MNNITIANS and alumnis a safe place where they can explore ,express,improve upon their skills.Introverts can open up and ask for help or provide guidance anonymously.
+This website will provide the MNNITIANS and Alumnis a safe place where they can explore ,express,improve upon their skills.Introverts can open up and ask for help or provide guidance anonymously.

 MENTOR-